boto/botoflow/doc/source/overview.rst

 One more thing to note in this example is the `yield` keyword for both `get_name()` and `print_greeting()` calls.
-The `yield` keyword in this case is used to indicate that we want to wait for the :py:class:`~awsflow.core.future.Future` object to complete the call and return the actual value.
+The `yield` keyword in this case is used to indicate that we want to wait for the :py:class:`~botoflow.core.future.Future` object to complete the call and return the actual value.
 You use it to indicate that you need the result of the activity at that point in the code (in this case to pass the name to `print_greeting()`, we need the result of `get_name()` immediately).